dnybz/MeshBSD/README.md

 and ported from OpenBSD and NetBSD.

 <pre><code>
     This project is at an early stage!

-  Please, be patient, there is recent work in progress.
 </code></pre>

 This operation is divided into three major stages: